thoughtbot/superglue/docs/recipes.md

 end
 ```

-When you `visit('/orders')` , BreezyTemplates will return `orders.js.props` without the dashboard, and when the page is received by the frontend, Breezy will auto-request for the missing node:
+When you `visit('/orders')` , BreezyTemplates render `orders.js.props` without the dashboard, and when the page is received by the frontend, Breezy will auto-request for the missing node:

 ```javascript
 remote('/orders?_bz=dashboard', ....otherOpts...)